CE Registrar: Angela Carlisle-Haltom

 - Completion: Generally, within five weeks of the first appointment, Youth Connections will submit a report to the Court including a summary of the information received and a recommendation regarding custody and/or parenting time.
 Your attorney will be notified when the report is submitted.

 What is the Cost?

-The standard cost of an evaluation is $3000.00; however, Youth Connections is also able to offer a sliding fee scale for those who wish to apply.
+The standard cost of an evaluation is $3000.00; however, Youth Connections is also able to offer a sliding fee scale for Johnson County cases.
 The sliding fee scale is based on individual income.
 Each party has 10 days from the initial contact to submit income verification in order to apply for the sliding fee scale.
 Unless the Court determines otherwise, each party is responsible for 50% of the evaluation fee.

-Please note that these fees are subject to change and not determined by Youth Connections.
-Fees listed are per person.
+Additional Fees: The following fees are subject to change and not determined by Youth Connections.

 Medical or other records requests (varies)

-Sometimes it is necessary for the evaluator to testify in Court concerning the custody evaluation.
 A subpoena with a minimum 10-business-day notification is required for the evaluator’s appearance.
 The party who subpoenas the evaluator is responsible for an initial non-refundable deposit of $300, due at least 24 hours before testimony begins.
-The deposit covers the cost of the first two hours of testimony.
-After the initial two hours, the fee for the evaluator’s time spent testifying and waiting to testify in Court is $100 per hour and will be billed to the party who subpoenaed the evaluator.
+The deposit covers the cost of the first two hours of testimony and time spent waiting to testify.
+Any additional time will be billed in 15 minute increments at $25 per 15 minutes.